-Prerequisite: Place out of or successfully complete developmental reading and writing courses OR consent of instructor.
+Prerequisite: English I or consent of instructor.
 Students have frequent practical opportunities to develop skills in creative writing through the development, organization, preparation, and composition of various pieces.
 This course allows students to study imaginative writing with particular emphasis on poetry, the short story, and other genres.
 Course offered fall and spring semesters.

-Advanced Creative Writing ENGL-242 3 hours

-Prerequisite: Creative Writing (ENGL-240) with a C or better.
+Advanced Creative Writing ENGL-242 3 hours Prerequisite: Creative Writing (ENGL-240) with a C or better.
 Advanced studies in developing creative writing skills through the development and organization of ideas and the preparation and composition of various written pieces with further emphasis on creative expression.
 Students study imaginative writing with particular emphasis on poetry, the short story, and other genres.
 Course offered fall and spring semesters.